 The ethnicity map is a quick and easy way for you to visualize and interact with your DNA results.
 The fields of color on the map correspond to the colors in your ethnicity results pie chart.
 The map is interactive, so be sure to click around and zoom in to see more details.

-If you and your DNA match both have family trees linked to DNA results, the different colored pins on the map indicate the birth locations of the ancestors in your tree (up to about 10 generations of direct line ancestors), the birth locations of ancestors in your DNA match’s tree, and overlapping birth locations that appear in both family trees.
+If you are an Ancestry subscriber, and you and your DNA match both have family trees linked to DNA results, you will have access to a ‘Map and Locations’ map that may contain different colored pins that indicate the birth locations of the ancestors in your tree (up to about 10 generations of direct line ancestors), the birth locations of ancestors in your DNA match’s tree, and overlapping birth locations that appear in both family trees.
 Some pins have a graphic with two people, this represents more than one person in that location.
 There is a legend at the bottom of the map to help you understand what the different colors of pins refer to on the map.

 Your family tree may go back hundreds of years, but there could be more to your family’s story that’s just out of reach of paper documents and conventional research.
 AncestryDNA can reach back hundreds, maybe even a thousand years, to tell you things that aren’t in historical records—things you might have never known otherwise.

 Although our ethnicity algorithms and prediction models will continue to improve over time, there are a few reasons why your ethnicity estimate may not be exactly what you expected: 1.
 Your genetic ethnicity may go back further than your family tree.
 2. While your ancestors lived in a certain country, there may have been genetic influence from other places.
 3. You don’t necessarily share common DNA with all of your ancestors.
-Read more
+Click here for more information.

 1. Your genetic ethnicity results go back hundreds of years.
 In some cases, the markers in your DNA may reveal ethnicities that go back hundreds, even a thousand years.
 This could differ from what you have documented in your family tree.
 So keep in mind that there may be some ethnic differences in your more recent family history as compared to generations ago.